Patrik Carnbäck

-Jan Patrik Carnbäck (born February 1, 1968) is a Swedish former professional ice hockey player.
+Jan Patrik Carnbäck (born 1 February 1968) is a Swedish former professional ice hockey player.

 Playing career

 Patrik started playing ice hockey at age 8, with the local club IFK Bäcken.
 After five years with Bäcken he joined Västra Frölunda HC.
 At age 17 he started playing with Frölunda's elite team, at the time in Swedish hockey's Division 1.
 Patrik and Frölunda played three seasons in Division 1 before advancing to Elitserien in 1989.
 During these three seasons, Carnbäck played 83 games, scoring 49 goals and 49 assist for a total of 98 points.

 In his first season in Elitserien (1989–90), Patrik ended up second in the scoring race with a total of 54 points, as a rookie.
 He won Rookie of the year, voted ahead of Mats Sundin.
 Trailing him in the scorings race were some top notch scoring machines, Håkan Loob (53), Bengt-Åke Gustafsson (46), Peter Gradin (46), Thomas Rundqvist (46), Anders Carlsson (43) and Lars-Gunnar Pettersson (42).
 The only player to finish ahead of him was AIK's Robert Burakovsky with 57 points.
 His success in Elitserien lead to his debut with the national team in November, 1989.

 In the 1992 World Championships he was one of the best players for team Sweden.
 He started the tournament playing with Mats Sundin and Peter Forsberg.
 After a disappointing tie game, 0-0, against team Italy he formed a line with newly arrived, NHL player Mikael Andersson and Daniel Rydmark.
 They became Sweden's new offensive weapon.
 In the tournament final, Carnbäck was named "best player of the game."

 After his success in the World Championships and his play in Elitserien, the Montreal Canadiens decided to bring him over the pond.
 However, Patrik didn't manage to get a roster spot in Montreal and played most of the season with Montreal's farm team, the Fredericton Canadiens.

 On August 10, 1993, Montreal traded Patrik and Todd Ewen to the Mighty Ducks of Anaheim for their 3rd round choice (Chris Murray) in the 1994 Entry Draft.
 He had more success in Anaheim and was a regular on the team in his first season.
-He played three seasons with the Ducks before signing with the Kölner Haie of the DEL.
+Halfway through his third season with the Ducks, he was loaned to Kölner Haie of the DEL.